-Myths, legends and conspiracy theories are all coming true, and players will have to join one of three secret societies - the Illuminati, the Dragon and the Templars - and fight together or against other players for the power to control the world.
+In The Secret World players will also get to join one of three secret societies - the Illuminati, the Dragon or the Templar - and fight together or against each other for the power to control the world.

 Using Funcom's proprietary DreamWorld engine, The Secret World is the company's third generation massively multiplayer online game and is being developed by former members of the Age of Conan team, the Dreamfall team and the Anarchy Online team.
-The development team reached several important milestones in 2010, making progress on the combat system, content creation, role-playing systems, technology and more.
-The team reached an important vertical slice milestone early in the year.
-The team is now fully staffed with more than 130 developers.
+The game is currently one of the most anticipated online games in development, and over 750.000 gamers have registered as beta testers to date.
+This number is higher than what the company saw for Age of Conan at the same time in development.